siddharthkp/cost-of-modules/README.md

-### Cost of modules
+# Cost of modules

-Find out which of your dependencies is slowing you down
+Find out which of your dependencies are slowing you down

 &nbsp;